 1. Ensure the Team Has a Clear Understanding of Goals and Objectives

-A white paper on remote working by online meeting software producer Mikogo views clear understanding of goals and objectives as a critical condition for the team.
+In a white paper on remote working by online meeting software producer Mikogo views a clear understanding of goals and objectives as a critical condition for the team.
 According to the paper, the leader of the team should address each member after sharing what is expected from them, as this will be the chance to ask questions and raise concerns.

-Clearly, being on the same page is important for remote teams because of lack of meetings face-to-face.
-Any confusion or issue that arises should be discussed fully to reduce the risk of misunderstanding, conflict, and under performance.
+Clearly, being on the same page is important for remote teams because of the lack of meetings face-to-face.
+Any confusion or issue that arises should be discussed fully to reduce the risk of misunderstanding, conflict, and underperformance.

 2. Use Different Communication Methods